-Additional limits to inspection

-At the time of our inspection, the property was occupied, furnished and floors covered throughout with fitted floor coverings.
-No access was gained to any underbuilding area.
-The roof void area was inspected, however our inspection was restricted due to the presence of insulation, flooring and stored goods.
-Our inspection was restricted to the area immediately around the access hatch from the top of a ladder.
+Additional limits to inspection At the time of our inspection, the property was occupied by a tenant.
+Our valuation is prepared on the assumption of vacant possession.
+The property was furnished and occupied.
+No access was gained to any sub-floor areas.
+The roof void area above the subject flat was inspected by means of an access hatch within the communal close.
+The roof void above the subject flat is insulated, which restricted our inspection.
 External areas of the property have been viewed from ground level only from the garden grounds of the subject property and adjacent public areas.
 Any areas of the property which were either inaccessible or unexposed cannot be commented upon.
+Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
+It should be appreciated that the Home Report inspection is a non- disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.